 This is more up my alley - a budget-friendly way of getting around where I don’t have to drown in anxiety about swerving on the roads too hard.
 Many bus companies operate in and around Tuscany from several hilltop towns and regions along the coast (Siena, Grosseto, Cecina, Lucca, Pisa).
 The bus station in Florence is situated right in front of the SMN train station.
 You can access the bus schedules here.

 Florence to Tuscany by Train

-Siena is located just 43 miles (69 km) from the capital city of Florence.
-You can take a quick train from Florence to Siena.
+Many of the hilltop and coastal regions are inaccessible by train, so this mode of transportation will limit your destinations.
+Siena, however, is one of the most popular destinations visited from Florence via train.
+A mere 43 miles from the capital city of Florence, you’ll enjoy a scenic route all the way to Siena.
 There are two trains available every hour.
 One train takes you directly to Siena and the other takes you to Empoli where you can change trains.
 You can access the train times here.